Skjeggy/friluftsterapi2/content/nb/authors/tonje egeland/_index.md

 ---
 # Display name
-title: Anne Kari Jansen
+title: Tonje Egeland

 # Is this the primary user of the site?
 superuser: false

 # Role/position
-role: Koordinator
+role: Behandler

 # Organizations/Affiliations
 organizations: